informatrix/informatrix.github.io/_posts/2016-01-09-Beginner-in-Deep-Learning.md

 Big data
 ==========================
 Now everyone talks about big data.
 The following picture can give you a rough reason why it makes sense.
+With more informative data, we can just run simple algorithm to get much better results.

 ![bigdata](/image/learning.jpg)